 The party’s advisor may otherwise not make statements, challenge relevancy determinations, or otherwise directly participate in the proceedings.
 The Hearing Officer may remove or dismiss an advisor who becomes disruptive or who does not abide by the limitations on their participation and require the party to use a different advisor.

 Neither party is required to participate in the hearing in order for the hearing to proceed.
-If a party or witness who does not submit to cross-examination at the live hearing, however, the Hearing Officer may not rely on any statement of that party or witness in reaching a determination regarding responsibility; provided, however, that the Hearing Officer cannot draw an inference about the determination regarding responsibility based solely on a party’s or witness’s absence from the live hearing or refusal to answer cross-examination or other questions.
+The Hearing Officer cannot draw an inference about the determination regarding responsibility based solely on a party’s or witness’s absence from the live hearing or refusal to answer cross-examination or other questions.

 A party’s advisor may appear and conduct cross-examination even when the party whom they are advising does not appear.
-Similarly, where one party does not appear and that party’s advisor of choice does not appear, a UAH-provided advisor must still cross-examine the other, appearing party “on behalf of” the non-appearing party, resulting in consideration of the appearing party’s statements but not the non-appearing party’s statements (without any inference being drawn based on the non-appearance).
+Similarly, when one party does not appear and that party’s advisor of choice does not appear, a UAH-provided advisor will cross-examine the other, appearing party “on behalf of” the non-appearing party.

-Where a party refuses to answer cross-examination questions but video evidence exists showing the underlying incident, the Hearing Officer may still consider the available evidence to make a determination.

 The Hearing Officer, in his or her sole discretion, will determine the relevance of all cross-examination questions presented.
-If the Hearing Officer deems the question irrelevant the Hearing Officer must explain the basis for such a decision.
+If the Hearing Officer deems the question irrelevant, the Hearing Officer must explain the basis for such a decision.
 A question is relevant if it tends to prove or disprove the issue of responsibility.
 The Hearing Officer’s relevancy decision may not be challenged during the hearing by the parties or their advisors.

-Documents and records may not be relied on to the extent they contain the statements of a party or witness who has not submitted to cross-examination.
-This rule, however, does not apply to a situation where the evidence involves intertwined statements of both parties (e.g., a text message or e-mail thread) and one-party refuses to submit to cross-examination.

-In cases that do not depend on a party’s or witnesses’ statements but rather on other evidence (e.g., video evidence that does not consist of statements or to the extent that the video contains non-statement evidence), the Hearing Officer may still consider this other evidence to reach a determination and must do so without drawing any inference about the determination based on lack of party or witness testimony.

 Where a cross-examination question or piece of evidence is relevant but concerns a party’s character or prior bad acts, the Hearing Officer cannot exclude or refuse to consider the relevant evidence but may objectively evaluate that relevant evidence by analyzing whether that evidence warrants a high or low level of weight or credibility.